azauditor/ADAudit/README.md

 ### PowerShell Version

 1. Download the file from the 'PowerShell' folder in this repository (.zip) or clone the repository
-1. Open PowerShell either directory on server or on a management workstation with RSAT installed.
+1. Open PowerShell either directly on server or on a management workstation with RSAT installed.
     * **If running directly on server, you should run from an Adminstrative PowerShell Prompt (Avoids UAC issues).**
 1. Import Functions: . .\Get-ADAuditData.ps1
 1. 'Get-Help Get-ADAuditData' to read the built-in help